 However, if the number didn’t shock you, and if it’s possible to start profiting from Litecoin mining in less than a decade - congratulations!
 You can officially start thinking about becoming a professional crypto miner.

 If you’ve never had any contact with any type of cryptocurrency mining hardware, it might be a bit difficult to grasp some things in the beginning.
-The hardest part is probably the wide variety of choices that are thrown in front of you: what kind of Litecoin mining hardware should you use?
-What’s the best way to mine?
-How can you get the best deals out of the items needed?
+The hardest part is probably the wide variety of choices that are thrown in front of you.

 Another thing to keep in mind is that hardware tends to age.
 As good as a machine that you’ve managed to acquire, it will eventually have run its course.
 Of course, Litecoin mining hardware that is constantly taken care of will last much longer than one that has never been cleaned or checked.
 But everything has an expiration date.

-For this simple reason, it would be a good idea to always keep one eye on the market.
+For this simple reason, it would be a good idea to always keep one eye on the market for new Litecoin mining hardware.
 Every year, there are new supermachines released to the general public.
 The only problem is that they don’t tend to linger - people sweep them off the physical and digital shelves.
-That’s why it would be wise to always be on the lookout - you might become one of the lucky few that have obtained the next best thing when it comes to Litecoin mining hardware.
+So, you have to be fast!